AABDOOGH/InsectFarming/Audit Documents/Audit 2/Audit 2 Feedback.md

 #### 2.5.1.
 Aspects Done Well
 F1: We have already summarized all the feedbacks from other stakeholders in terms of aspects well done and aspects to improve.
 Towrad to the feedback which we felt confused, we further communicate with our shadow team and tutor for clarification.

+F2: We also actively provide our opinions and suggestions for the other teams during presentation.
 #### 2.5.2.
 Aspects To Improve
 No feedbakcs.